rinchik/rinat.sexy/README.md

 ## http://www.rinat.sexy

-Redirecs to personal Facebook page if on desctop or opens Facebook app if on mobile.
+Redirects to personal Facebook page if on desktop or opens my profile in Facebook app if on mobile.